SCORPIA2004/STARS-Autologger/README.md

 ![chromeDriver error](https://github.com/SCORPIA2004/STARS-Autologger/assets/62741526/989e4c7b-697f-49f2-9468-20351662bcb1)
 <br>

-1. Download the latest from <a href="https://chromedriver.chromium.org/downloads">here</a>
+1. Download the latest version from <a href="https://chromedriver.chromium.org/downloads">here</a>
 2. Extract the "chromedriver.exe" and place it in the "dist" folder (replace the old one)

 If there are any other problems, reach me at: mshayanalwaha@gmail.com